-Please complete the form 'Payment Request - for Grant awards of less than £100,000' at the same time as your 'Permission to Start' form for your first grant payment.
+Please complete the form 'Advance payment request' at the same time as your 'Permission to Start' form for your first grant payment.
 You will need to use the same form to claim the second payment.
 To claim the third and last payment of your grant you will need to fill in a 'Completion and Final Payment Request' form.